|Location||8 km southeast of Chibougamau, QC|

 In 2018, the Company, while operating as a private company, completed a drilling program of four-hole (including wedges) totalling 4,842 meters.
 The drilling confirmed the results of the 1994-1995 Campbell drill holes from underground from the Copper Rand mine and provided several new intercepts across the three defined vein zones: Central,10-20A, and 10-20B.
 In 2019, the Company reported a NI 43-101 MRE of 130,000 tonnes averaging 9.44 g/t Au and 1.55% Cu, containing 39,000 ounces of gold and 4.4 M lbs of copper in the Indicated category; and 230,000 tonnes averaging 8.32 g/t Au and 2.13% Cu, containing 61,000 ounces of gold and 10.8 M lbs of copper in the Inferred category (Effective date of December 31, 2018).

 In 2020, Dore Copper completed 9,025 meters of drilling and successfully extended the 10-20A and 10-20B structures by approximately 250 meters down dip.
 All veins remain open at depth and towards the northwest.
-In the course of the 2020 drilling program, four drill holes were collared at Copper Cliff, drilled southwest and intersected the near-surface Copper Cliff Crown Pillar with high-grade copper and gold mineralization.
+In the course of the 2020 drilling program, three of four drill holes intersected high-grade copper and gold mineralization at the near-surface Copper Cliff Crown Pillar.
 The best hole (CDR-20-04B) intersected 7.3% Cu and 13.6 g/t Au over a true width of 2.3 meters at a depth of 34 meters.
 In 2021, Doré Copper completed 2,043 m of drilling in 10 holes to test the extension of the Copper Cliff Crown Pillar.
 Only three holes intersected high-grade copper mineralization.
 The Copper Cliff Crown Pillar extends for approximately 300 m along strike from surface to a vertical depth of 85 m (mined out below).

 GEOLOGY & MINERALIZATION